una/personal-goals/README.md

 - [x] Clean my room!
 - [ ] Work on Travels project
 - [x] Work on slides for PS is Dead
+- [ ] Prepare for and do Global Entry Interview

 ### Things I'll Do in the Future:
 - [x] Set up yeoman generator